kirangeofran/tp/docs/UserGuide.md

 To edit by book index : `edit INDEX /title NEW_TITLE`

-* The `INDEX` of the book is based on the output shown in the default list function.
+* The `INDEX` of the book is based on the output shown in the default list function and should be the available `INDEX` in the library list.
-* The new title of the book is specified in `NEW_TITLE`
+* The new title of the book is specified in `NEW_TITLE`, and can be in more than 1 word.
 * `edit` and `title` are case-sensitive, and **must not** be in capital letter.
 * The title of the book, `NEW_TITLE`, is also case-sensitive, and different in case may refer to a different book.